BOB CHANDA, EXECUTIVE DIRECTOR OF HUB THEATRE GROUP:

 Some time ago I had the privilege of spending time in the Michigan prison system watching Curt Tofteland, Founder and Producing Director of the amazing "Shakespeare Behind Bars" program, work with inmates.
 The use of Shakespeare in their group interactions seemed to have a transformative impact on the men involved in the program and as they did scenes and monologues I was moved not only by their theatrical craft, but by the personal impact the words had on them.
 More than ever it reaffirmed for me the sheer power and continuing relevance of Shakespeare.
 Shakespeare's works still seem to encapsulate the human condition in a way that led Sir Ian McKellen to suggest, in a bit of excusable hyperbole, that he "seems to have invented us, really..."

 These general observations led to us conceiving Shakespeare as a vehicle for education for young actors and was the impetus for our Hamlet Project.
 Hub Theatre Group was looking for another vehicle for young actors to be exposed to and experience Shakespeare.
 The Junior Shakespeare Festival is the vehicle we chose.
-In May of 2018, we hope to bring young actors (and their teachers) together to compete in the performance of pre-selected Shakepearean speeches and duet scenes.
-In addition to being able to perform and be adjudicated in those scenes and speeches, we also want to provide educational opportunities with experts for both young actors and their teachers.
-We therefore will have a Guest Artist on hand who will present during the event.
+In May of 2019, we will bring young actors (and their teachers) together to compete in the performance of pre-selected Shakepearean speeches and duet scenes.
+In addition to being able to perform and be adjudicated in those scenes and speeches, we will provide educational opportunities with experts for both young actors and their teachers.
+Students and teachers attending the festival will get to learn from distinguished Shakespearean artists and educators.